YuanLiou/CoffeeTrip/README.md

 # CoffeeTrip
-Find a good coffee place in a city.
+Find a good coffee shop in a city.

 ### Download demo version
-You can download current demo apk file from [here](https://goo.gl/ID9Qcx) <br>
+You can download current demo apk file from [here](https://goo.gl/I0IMsr) <br>
-just remember `CoffeeFinder` is under developing so this demo might buggy.
+just remember `CoffeeTrip` is under developing so this demo might buggy.

 ### How to build CoffeeTrip app?
 1. Clone this repository. <br>